Mind your mix

-The bull market has been good for stock investors, with the S&P 500® Index climbing from roughly 675 in March of 2009 to nearly 2,200 this summer.
-While that has been good news for stock investors, even amid the positive returns it is worth taking a look at one of the unintended consequences of a market rally—the rise in stock prices may have added unintended risk to your portfolio.
+The bull market has been good for stock investors, with the S&P 500® Index climbing from roughly 675 in March 2009 to more than 2,400 through June 2017.
+While this has been good news, even amid the positive returns it is worth taking a look at one of the unintended consequences of a market rally—the rise in stock prices may have added unintended risk to your portfolio.

-“We think that choosing a mix of stocks, bonds, and cash based on your goals and financial situation is a vital part of being a successful investor,” explains John Sweeney, Fidelity executive vice president of retirement and investing strategies.
-“But just setting that mix isn't enough.
-To reap the benefits of your plan, you need to revisit your investments as the market moves and your situation changes.
+"The choices you make about your mix of stocks, bonds, and cash should be based on your personal situation, goals, risk tolerance, and timeline, and you should maintain that asset mix through the ups and downs of the market," explains Ann Dowd, CFP®, a vice president at Fidelity.
+"Just setting that mix isn't enough: To reap the benefits of your plan, you need to revisit your investments as the market moves and your situation changes.
 If you haven't rebalanced your portfolio over the last few years, you may be surprised at how much additional risk you are now taking on."

 Higher markets and risk levels

-Let's say the last time you decided to rebalance your portfolio was during the bear market in January of 2009.
-Since then, the market will have made some big changes to the investment mix.
-The hypothetical portfolio above shows how U.S. stocks went from 49% of the portfolio to 66%, while the proportion of bonds in the portfolio was cut by more than a third.
+Let's say the last time you decided to rebalance your portfolio was during the bear market in January 2009.
+Since then, the relative performance of different asset classes will have made some big changes to the investment mix.
+The hypothetical portfolio depicted in the pie charts shows how U.S. stocks went from 49% of the portfolio to 67%, while the proportion of bonds was cut by more than a third.

 The challenge for investors is that more stocks come with more risk.
-By August 2016, the portfolio shown above would have had a risk level roughly 17% greater than the starting mix in 2009.
-(To measure risk, we use annualized standard deviation; see the disclosure at the end of this article for more details.)
+By December 2016, the portfolio would have had a risk level roughly 18% greater than the starting mix in 2009.
+(To measure risk, we use annualized standard deviation of index returns; see the disclosure at the end of this article for more details.)

 The case for a periodic investment review

-Rather than let your investments drift with the markets, it may make more sense to rebalance your holdings periodically—say once or twice a year—or when your mix drifts a set amount from your target.
-For instance, you may allow your mix to fluctuate a maximum of 10 percentage points above or below the level you target.
+Rather than let your investments drift with market movements, it may make more sense to rebalance your holdings periodically (say, once or twice a year) or when your mix drifts a set amount from your target (you may allow your mix to fluctuate a maximum of 10 percentage points above or below the level you target).

-If you need to make a change, you can trade out of one holding and move money into another, but be sure to consider transaction charges and taxes before making any changes.
-Another approach is to target future investments to bring your mix back in line with your plan.
-For instance, if your portfolio has tilted toward stocks, you could consider directing your next few contributions to your investment portfolio toward bonds or cash.
+If you need to make a change, you can trade out of one holding and move money into another, but be sure to consider the effect of transaction charges and taxes before making any changes.
+Another approach is to target future contributions to your portfolio to bring your mix back in line with your plan: If your portfolio has tilted too far toward stocks, consider directing more of your next contributions to your investment portfolio toward bonds or cash.

-"An investment portfolio takes a little bit of routine maintenance to stay on track," says Sweeney.
-“When everything seems to be going well, it's worth taking a moment to make sure you are ready for the day when things aren't."
+"An investment portfolio takes some routine maintenance to stay on track," says Dowd.
+"When everything seems to be going well, it's still worth taking a moment to make sure you are ready for the day when things aren't."